codismodiss/CoDiMux/README.md

 # CoDiMux
 ffmpeg GUI I made because I got tired of writing bash scripts every time I wanted to encode something.
-Does what it says — picks your tracks, runs ffmpeg, done.
 Built with Python + GTK4/libadwaita.
 Made by codismodiss.
 ## What it does
 - Pick which audio and subtitle tracks to keep
 - Soft subs by default, burn in hardsubs if you want
-- Smart stream copy — if the video is already x265 and within your target resolution it just copies it instead of re-encoding (saves a ton of time)
+- Smart stream copy - if the video is already x265 and within your target resolution it just copies it instead of re-encoding (saves a ton of time)
-- Batch mode — set it up once and let it run through a whole folder unattended
+- Batch mode - set it up once and let it run through a whole folder unattended
-- Presets for PC, PS Vita, PSP, 3DS, Steam Deck, Android — all tuned for what those platforms actually need
+- Presets for PC, PS Vita, PSP, 3DS, Steam Deck, Android (pre-configured for what those platforms need to play video)
 - Preset editor with CRF slider, resolution, codec, bitrate, container
 - In-app ffmpeg log so you can see what's actually happening
 - First run setup for theme and config path